jordanmpalmer/Ramshorn5e/3. Background/NPCs/Sol/Stirges Galavant.md

 ---
+aliases:
-aliases: Stirges
+  - Stirges
 group:
-sex: male
+sex:
 race:
 age:
 class:
 alignment:
 location:
-party-alignment: friend
+party-alignment:
-pc-bond: yes
+pc-bond:
-tags: NPC
+tags:
+  - PC_NPC
 ---

 A forest guide for the Smokey Wood.
 Sol acted as the go-between for trade between Stirges and Tribe Òr-adharcach.
 In return, Stirges kept travelers away from the tribe’s lands and village.